Smyly Homes, Co. Dublin, Ireland

 Ellen Smyly (née Franks) was born in Dublin in about 1815.
 In her late teens she became involved in visiting poor sick children in hospital or in their homes.
 She was married in 1834 to Josiah Smyly, a surgeon at Dublin's Meath Hospital, with whom she had twelve children.
 When her own family's demands had begun to recede, she returned to her charitable endeavours and in 1852 set up a daytime Ragged School in a stable loft on Townsend Street.
 Here, up to 200 children were provided with breakfast (bread and cocoa) and dinner and given a basic education together with Bible lessons and hymn singing.
 A Sunday School at the premises eventually attracted weekly attendance of around 400 adults.
 Further schools were subsequently established on Luke Street, Grand Canal Street, Hawkins Street, Lurgan Street and The Coombe.
 A sewing class for women was also held at the Grand Canal Street school.

-In her work, Smyly was supported by her friend Alexander Dallas, the founder of the Irish Church Missions, an Anglican organisation which aimed to bring the Gospel to Roman Catholics in Ireland.
+In her work, Smyly was supported by her friend Alexander Dallas, who in 1849 founded the Society of Irish Church Missions to the Roman Catholics, a Protestant organisation which aimed to bring the its view of the Gospel to Roman Catholics in Ireland.
 Perhaps not surprisingly, her activities met with some resistance from the Catholic community.

 Smyly's work soon progressed to establishing residential children's homes.
 Those she founded included: